Shopping for a new Porsche Macan?

-The Porsche Macan is the German automaker's second crossover SUV.
-A five-seater in the compact class, the Macan offers turbo six-cylinder power, standard all-wheel drive, and some of the same performance hardware that upconverts the Cayenne from a family wagon to a serious sport machine, with some off-road diversions tossed in for good measure.
+The Macan is loosely based on the Audi Q5.
+It's a compact crossover that seats five, and comes with standard all-wheel drive.
+With a choice of turbocharged six-cylinder engines, the Macan uses some of the same performance hardware that upconverts the Cayenne from a family wagon to a serious sport machine, with some off-road diversions tossed in for good measure.

-The promise: Porsche levels of power output, cornering forces, and handling excellence, all in a compact wagon body that instantly telegraphs its Porsche identity from the outside, too.2015 Porsche Macan styling
+The promise: Porsche levels of power output, cornering forces, and handling excellence, all in a compact wagon body that instantly telegraphs its Porsche identity from the outside, too.

 If you're familiar with the Cayenne, the Macan's styling offers few surprises.
 It's a tall-roof, short-wheelbase evolution of the bigger ute's themes, with the usual massive set of front-end intakes and strakes and compound headlamps.
 At its side, the Macan shows a quicker slope to its rear roof pillar--all the better to avoid Q5 comparisons and to call up 911 ones instead.
 The rear end's simple and spare, with LED taillamps barely intruding on the wraparound tailgate.